 And, if we quote Benjamin Franklin, “In this world nothing can be said to be certain, except death and taxes”, thus, you should take into account the taxes that should be paid by your company.
 The actual amount of taxes is not easy to estimate, though.

-Let’s use the figures we calculated to estimate the costs of an in-house development company for 1 month, 6 months and 12 months (excluding taxes, employee benefits and hardware costs from our calculations).
+Let’s use the figures we calculated to estimate the costs of an in-house software development company in London, UK for 1 month, 6 months and 12 months (excluding taxes, employee benefits and hardware costs from our calculations).

 |1 month||6 months||12 months|